Hortivation/getting-started/application_owners/README.md

 * `New datasource: <DATASOURCE_UUID>`
 * `Deleted datasource: <DATASOURCE_UUID>`

-The topic that you have to subscribe to has the following pattern: `organization.<ORGANIZATION_SLUG>` Organization slugs can be found on the details page in the dashboard of an organization.
-Please ask a contact person at the organization if you would like to subscribe to another organization.
+Organization topics have the following pattern: `organization.<ORGANIZATION_SLUG>`

+Organization slugs can be found on the details page in the dashboard of an organization.
+If you would like to subscribe to another organization, please ask a contact person within that organization about the slug.

 ### Topic - Application or Datasource
 Beside organization-wide updates it is also possible to subscribe to datasources or applications.
 The following